Home Compare ARES vs SOFI

 Ares Management vs SoFi Technologies: Which Stock Looks Stronger in 2026?

-SoFi Technologies holds the cleaner structural position, with the lead spread across growth and valuation.
-Ares Management still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Ares Management holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+SoFi Technologies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity